ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

   "I'll try, thanks."

   She zipped home, put the 30 minute cake mix with some water and eggs, and threw it in the oven.
 She checked her email, but found it hard to concentrate given her arousal.
 Eventually she gave up, and jumped on the couch, ready to play a relaxing game of Minecraft.
 She booted up her Xbox and opened the game up. *Minecraft always puts me in a good mood* she thought, *and maybe it'll also make me less horny.
 I'll just play until the cake's ready, that should give me enough time to finish my house*.
 She open the game up and popped onto the world she was working on.
 She needed some glowstone for lighting, but the moment her left hand wasn't doing anything it shot between her legs and started rubbing.
 She pulled her hand away from what it was doing, and tried to focus on building.
 The moment she stopped paying attention, though, her hand went right back. *Quit playing with my pussy!* she thought, *That's odd, I usually don't use words like that*.
-She tried to ignore her vulgar inner monolog, and in doing so realized that her hand had gotten inside her panties.
-She felt another surge of hornyness, but tried to concentrate.
+She tried to ignore her vulgar inner monologue, and in doing so realized that her hand had gotten inside her panties.
+She felt another surge of horniness, but tried to concentrate.
 Just as she was giving up keeping her hand away from her privates, the timer for the cake went off.
 She rinsed her hand off in the sink and put the cake on top of the stove to cool.
 Her left hand was rubbing in between her legs again, but she pulled it away so she could set a timer for 15 minutes.
 After that she would frost the cake and head to the party.

-  The 15 minutes went by pretty much the same as the last half hour had, with her playing minecraft and also with herself.
+  The 15 minutes went by pretty much the same as the last half hour had, with her playing Minecraft and also with herself.
 She did get a call from a coworker asking her "Where would you like to be fucked," except he was really asking "Where would you like figure 3-5?"
 When the timer buzzed, she frosted the cake with 'Happy birthday Andrew,' changed into a nice dress, and headed off to the party.

   When she arrived she was given a friendly greeting from Andrew, who was greeting everyone at the door.